Nekroze/greencard/docs/usage.rst

 **greencard** will look in the tests directory and load the ``validate_code`` test that will be called on each card in the library to ensure that all cards have a code inbetween 1 and 1000.

+There is also a way to provide library wide tests that are run only once by doing the same as above but using ``@greencard.library`` decorator and having a library argument.